SemanticMediaWiki/SemanticScribunto/docs/mw.smw.ask.md

         page = 'User:Oetterer'
     },
 }
--- please note the unlinking of properties 'page authors', and mainlage '?' by using the #- operator -- note also: unlinking via parameter link is not supported at this point
+-- please note the unlinking of properties 'page authors', and mainlabel '?' by using the #- operator -- note also: unlinking via parameter link is not supported at this point
 ```